isomerpages/moe-angsanapri/_school-information/School Library.md

 During recess on some days, students get to enjoy storytelling sessions conducted by the staff in school.
 The aim of the session is to promote joy of reading and to encourage students to explore books of different genres.

 ![](/images/SchLib.png)

+We also have an online catalogue where our students can check for the availability of book titles, check their accounts for borrow/overdue titles and reserve book titles by login to [schoolibrary.moe.edu.sg/angsanapri](http://schoolibrary.moe.edu.sg/angsanapri) with their BC number or FIN number as the user ID.